-According to the Bureau of Labor Statistics, physician assistants will be in great demand in coming years, with the field expected to grow a significant 30% within the decade.
+According to the Bureau of Labor Statistics, physician assistants are in great demand and will continue to be in demand in coming years, with the field expected to grow a significant 30% within the decade.
 The new M.S. in Physician Assistant program at Bethel University is ready to meet that need by preparing skilled practitioners who are trained for the challenges and responsibilities of patient care in clinics, hospitals, and other medical settings.